Toxin may lift durum wheat prices despite huge North American harvest

 That uncertainty has nudged cash bids higher for U.S. durum and sharp increases may occur in certain locations, said Courtney Boryski, a trader at Nebraska-based Hansen-Mueller.

-North American millers, including Treehouse Foods and Ardent Mills, a joint venture of Cargill Inc, CHS Inc and ConAgra Foods Inc, can mix varying qualities to meet the U.S. standard for vomitoxin.
+North American millers, including Treehouse Foods and Ardent Mills, a joint venture of Cargill Inc [CARG.UL], CHS Inc and ConAgra Foods Inc, can mix varying qualities to meet the U.S. standard for vomitoxin.
 But "you can only blend so much," Olson said.

 France's farm ministry last month estimated the 2016 durum harvest at 1.4 million tonnes, down 20 percent.
 Quality problems in central France would mean that production suitable for food may only reach 1 million tonnes, one French durum broker said.